LuxTheFox/LuxGPT/README.md

 # DiscordGPT
- AI chat bot in Discord, Get normal, crazy and all responses inbetween
+ AI chat bot in Discord, Get normal, crazy and all the responses inbetween